Graziqt6/minjame/README.md

 > Aldi sells resell sneakers in Yogyakarta.
 He has $40 USDC and a Phantom wallet.
 He needs $30 for a restock tonight.
 His bank won't talk to him.
 Pinjol charges 0.4% per day.
 MINJAME gives him $10.
 He repays in a week.
 His limit grows.

 This is the actual user.
-Not "the unbanked" in theory — crypto-active Indonesian adults who already have wallets but zero access to fair credit.
+Not "the unbanked" in theory cryptoactive Indonesian adults who already have wallets but zero access to fair credit.

----
+-

 ## Why Now?